GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

 For anyone to see your video, you still need to add it to a web page.
 Doing so properly requires adding two HTML elements: the [`<video>`] element and the [`<source>`] to your web page.
-In addition to basics about these tags, this article also explains attributes you should add to those tags to craft a good user experience.
+In addition to basics about these tags, this article explains attributes you should add to those tags to craft a good user experience.

 {% Aside %}